otr4j/otrv4/otrv4.md

 a fragment.

 ### Receiving Fragments

+> REMARK Fragments are a possible attack vector for DoS, in part because there is no authentication of fragments.
+OTR3 did not have these issues, because it only accounts for 1 incomplete message in flight as the network is assumed to deliver in order.
+DoS options: (1) many unique message-IDs none of which are ever completed, resulting in very large data-structure and/or memory use, possibly incidentally causing collision with actual fragmented messages; (2) many fragments per message-ID, resulting in excessive memory use; (3) very large fragments, resulting in excessive memory use.

 A reassemble process does not to be implemented in precesely the way we are going to describe; but the process implemented in a library has to be able to